All Episodes

 Doesn't matter what the impact on the country is.

-Because the Democrats know they're never going to live where these people live.
+All it matters is keeping Democrats in power because the Democrats know they're never going to live where these people live.

-So they're never going to be affected by this in their own thinking in their own minds.
+So they're never going to be affected by this in their own thinking, in their own minds.

 They're never going to live in barrios.

-They're not going to live in ghettos.
+They're never going to live in ghettos.

 They're never going to live in inner cities.